 Based on the American Lung Association Public Policy Positions, the Public Policy Agenda is designed to highlight the top priorities for the American Lung Association's federal advocacy efforts.
 In addition, the American Lung Association engages robust public policy advocacy at the state and local level.

-- Support coverage for and defend access to guidelines-based lung cancer screening;
+- Support, protect and increase coverage and access to guidelines-based lung cancer screening;

-- Increase funding for research, prevention, diagnosis, interventions, treatment and cures for all lung diseases including asthma, COPD, pulmonary fibrosis, influenza, lung cancer and tuberculosis;
+- Increase funding for research, prevention, diagnosis, interventions, treatment and cures for all lung diseases, including asthma, COPD, COVID-19, influenza, lung cancer, pulmonary fibrosis, and tuberculosis;

 - Increase funding for lung-related behavioral and environmental research and research training;

-- Protect and promote barrier-free access to healthcare, including coverage of essential health benefits, and no exclusions for pre-existing conditions or lifetime caps;
+- Protect and promote barrier-free access to healthcare, including coverage of essential health benefits, and no exclusions for pre-existing conditions or lifetime caps on health insurance;

-- Support robust investments in our nation’s public health infrastructure to address the COVID-19 and future respiratory pandemics especially in underserved communities, including data collection and surveillance mechanisms, sufficient personal protective Equipment (PPE), and a trained and fully equipped public health workforce; • Increase access to and availability of appropriate stationary and portablesystems and quantities to ensure that patients who require supplemental oxygen, including liquid oxygen, have both their clinical and quality of life needs met;
+- Support robust investments in our nation’s public health infrastructure to address the COVID-19 and future respiratory pandemics especially in underserved communities, including data collection and surveillance mechanisms, sufficient personal protective Equipment (PPE), and a trained and fully equipped public health workforce; • Increase access to and availability of appropriate stationary and portable systems and quantities to ensure that patients who require supplemental oxygen, including liquid oxygen, have both their clinical and quality of life needs met;

-- Defend the Clean Air Act and its health-based National Ambient Air Quality Standards, to protect the health of all including populations most at risk;
+- Defend and implement the Clean Air Act and its health-based National Ambient Air Quality Standards to protect the health of all, including populations most at risk;

-- Increase air monitoring and reduce air pollution from mobile, stationary and area sources, including: cars, trucks and diesel engines, oil and gas extraction and refining, power plants and industry;
+- Increase air monitoring and reduce air pollution from mobile, stationary and area sources, including cars, trucks and diesel engines, oil and gas extraction and refining, power plants, and industry; promote zero-emission technologies

-- Support and defend federal policies and funding that protect lung health from the impacts of a changing climate;
+- Promote federal policies and funding that protect lung health from the impacts of a changing climate;

-- Support and defend federal incentives and investments for the research, development and demonstration of technologies that reduce public health impacts from the transportation sector including fewer lifecycle emissions of air pollutants, with a priority placed on zero-emission technologies;
+- Support federal incentives for and investments in the research, development and demonstration of technologies that reduce public health and climate impacts from the transportation and energy sectors, including fewer lifecycle emissions of air pollutants, with a priority placed on zero-emission technologies;

 - Support initiatives and funding to improve indoor air quality and reduce and mitigate exposure to radon in homes, schools and workplaces;

-- Defend and promote U.S. Food and Drug Administration regulatory authority and action over the manufacture, sale, distribution, labeling, marketing and promotion of all tobacco products including e-cigarettes and cigars; prohibit all flavored tobacco products, including menthol cigarettes and flavored cigars.
+- Promote and defend U.S. Food and Drug Administration regulatory authority and action over the manufacture, sale, distribution, labeling, marketing and promotion of all tobacco products including e-cigarettes and cigars; prohibit all flavored tobacco products, including menthol cigarettes and flavored cigars.

 - Increase funding for tobacco control programs, including prevention, education and cessation; and

 - Support and defend comprehensive coverage for tobacco cessation services under Medicaid, Medicare and both public and private insurance, and support health systems change to incorporate tobacco cessation.